 Visas for Uganda

 Most nationalities require a visa to visit Uganda.
 If you don’t plan to work in Uganda, you can apply for a tourist visa.
 Uganda offers an easy-to-use e-visa system.
 You can easily apply for a visa online in around 15 minutes.
-All you’ll need is a copy of your passport, up to date yellow fever vaccine certificate, and proof of onward travel.
+All you’ll need to apply for a visa is your passport, a yellow fever vaccine certificate, and proof of onward travel.

 If you plan to work in Uganda or stay for longer than 150 days, you will need to apply for an entry permit.
-This document allows you to stay in Uganda long-term.
-Some entry permits allow you to work and earn money in Uganda.
+An entry permit allows you to stay in Uganda long-term.
+Some entry permits allow you to work in Uganda.

 A number of different entry permits are available.
 Which one you need to apply for depends on your specific situation.
-You will have to meet additional requirements to obtain an entry permit.
+The requirements also vary.
 For example, you may have to prove that you have sufficient funds to support yourself.
 If you’re working, you’ll need a letter from the company you’re working for.
 There is also an application fee.
 I believe long-term entry permits cost around $1000 per year.
 For more info on the various entry permits available, visit Uganda’s ministry of internal affairs website here.

-Long-term residency permits are available to those who have been living in Uganda long-term as well as those who are married to a Ugandan citizen.
+Residency permits are available to those who have been living in Uganda long-term as well as those who are married to a Ugandan citizen.
 These allow you to stay in Uganda permanently.
+They must be renewed periodically.

 It is possible for foreigners to obtain citizenship in Uganda but it is an expensive and time-consuming process.
 There are also quite a few restrictions.
 Dual-citizenship is allowed under Ugandan law.